 All great teams work well because they have clarity and communication.
 But they also have something else: a shared sense of purpose.
 That purpose could be anything from improving the environment, business growth, recognition and legacy, or improved contracts.
 However, this shared sense of purpose is not innate.
 It has to be developed, and a lot of managers fail by not creating a collective or unified identity within their teams.

-To get workers performing well, the team leader has to work hard to articulate the concept of a better future, the exciting prospects on the horizon, and the potential emotional or personal rewards of success.
-Companies who only inspire their teams through financial incentive or fear of punishment quickly realize that no bonus will ever be enough for talented individuals who are hungry for progress.
+To get workers to perform well, the team leader has to work hard to articulate the concept of a better future, the exciting prospects on the horizon, and the potential emotional or personal rewards of success.
+Companies who only inspire their teams through financial incentives or fear of punishment quickly realize that no bonus will ever be enough for talented individuals who are hungry for progress.

 Learn to Create Solutions, Not Problems